 Metaskills And Your Coaching Style

 Coaches demonstrate meta-skills that reflect their own style.
 Some coaches have a more confrontational or directional style, while others may be more open or gentle in interactions.
 Some coaches are more cognitive and analytical, more intellectual or scientific.
-Others are more feeling and intuitive and spontaneous.
+Others are more feeling-oriented or intuitive and spontaneous.
 Finding your natural style and cultivating it will give you a distinct advantage as you move forward with your practice.
+It will help you to discover your niche.

 Metaskills And The Client